-There's a lot to experience in Bali from the beaches to the jungles to the beautiful Hindu traditions that locals practice every day.
+There's a lot to experience in Bali from the beaches to the jungles to the beautiful Hindu traditions that locals practise every day.
 But another huge part of Balinese culture is the food.
-The main ingredients of Balinese cuisine are spices and herbs such as ginger, galangal, turmeric, lemongrass, limes, coriander seeds and – of course – chili.
+The main ingredients of Balinese cuisine are spices and herbs such as ginger, galangal, turmeric, lemongrass, limes, coriander seeds and – of course – chilli.
 A typical meal in Bali involves four or five dishes arranged around a bowl or mound of rice, and a side of sambal.
 The dishes often comprise a serving of pork or chicken, fish, tofu or tempeh (fermented soy-bean cake), egg, various vegetable dishes, and crunchy krupuk (rice crackers).
 As a predominantly Hindu population, cows are considered sacred, so you probably won’t see much beef on the menu.

 Here's our guide to some classic Balinese dishes to try on your trip.

 1. Nasi goreng

 Nasi goreng, literally meaning "fried rice”, is one of the most popular Balinese dishes and you'll find it everywhere from street food joints to fancy hotels.
 The dish consists of rice fried with chunks of meat and vegetables, and a fried egg on top.
 A plate of nasi goreng is simple, tasty and satiating.

 Indonesia is famous for its satay (sometimes spelt ‘sate’ on local menus) – tasty meat skewers (usually chicken) cooked over hot coals and slathered in a moreish peanut sauce.
 They make for a great snack or a main meal served with rice.
 The smell of the sweet peanut sauce alone is enough to make your mouth water.